Previously at Dropbox

 In our ideation workshop, we explored three possible directions.
 A scrolly-telling experience, a static site experience, or an interactive simulation.

-We chose to start with a static site experience because it was the easiest option to implement for our given timeline.
-This approach would deliver all the essential data and information users need to explore lunar orbits, much like a Wikipedia.
+I decided to begin with a static site experience, as it was the most straightforward option to implement within our timeline.
+This approach effectively provides users with all the essential data and information they need to explore lunar orbits, similar to a Wikipedia entry.

 In this direction, users won’t need to input parameters to visualize the orbits; all data will be pre-displayed and interactable for them to browse through.